 I met with chef Patrick O’Cain at his popular Asheville restaurant, Gàn Shān Station, to interview him about his upcoming class at the Folk School, The Modern Asian Kitchen.
-We are so excited and lucky to have him come to Brasstown, April 29–May 5, to share his knowledge of Asian cooking.
-Don’t miss this chance to learn from a renowned and celebrated Asheville chef and immerse yourself in the cooking cultures of China, Japan, Taiwan, Korea, and beyond.
+We are excited to have him return to Brasstown, April 12–18, 2020, to share his knowledge of Asian cooking.
+Don’t miss this opportunity to learn from a renowned and celebrated Asheville chef and immerse yourself in the cooking cultures of China, Japan, Taiwan, Korea, and beyond.
 Enjoy our interview to learn more about Patrick and his class!

 CP: Tell me about your class.
 What will you be doing?